 Then Harrington was coerced into a “counseling” session with a drug treatment program and forced to let the program test her for drugs again.
 If she didn’t, she’d be reported to a judge for “failure to cooperate” and forced to go downtown for drug tests every month.

-Harrington was coerced into signing all sorts of release forms – but given no copies of what According to the lawsuit “Ms. Harrington signed the documents because she feared that if she did not comply with [Allegheny County Children, Youth and Families] directives, her children would be removed from her custody.”she signed.
+Harrington was coerced into signing all sorts of release forms – but given no copies of what she signed.
+According to the lawsuit “Ms. Harrington signed the documents because she feared that if she did not comply with [Allegheny County Children, Youth and Families] directives, her children would be removed from her custody.”

 Even after the drug treatment program concluded no treatment was necessary, the harassment continued.
 The caseworker returned, inspected the home all over again and – again – questioned the Harringtons’ 11-year-old daughter.